theyardmic/Everything--Javascript/README.md

 # Javascript-Snippets
-A collection of javascript functions for perfoming various tasks with Javascript
+A collection of javascript code for perfoming various tasks with Javascript